eknud/ONETr/README.md

 ONETr is a package for R that facilitates interaction with the <a href="http://www.onetonline.org/" target="_blank">O\*NET</a> API.
 The functions can perform searches of the occupational data based on keywords or O\*NET-SOC codes, and parse the XML output into a <code>list</code> object.
 Then, individual functions can extract specific data as desired (see ONETr manual for more information).

-This software is released under the MIT license.
+This software is released under the GPL-3 license.

-Copyright (c) 2014 Eric Knudsen
+Copyright &copy; 2014 Eric Knudsen

 Using ONETr
 -----------